Bio-protocol/Maize_Genome_Assembly_With_PacBio_Reads/README.md

 	              -o Maize.contigs.polished.arrow.gff
     ```

 The output file of Arrow polishing can be found [HERE](https://datacommons.cyverse.org/browse/iplant/home/moontree1985/analyses/bioprotocol/Arrow).
-The instruction can be found in the input folder.
+The download instruction can be found in the input folder.

 2. Use ntEdit to further polish the assembly
 - It is highly recommended to use high-quality Illumina short-read data to further polish the assembled genome sequence.
 Here, we use the pipeline called ntEdit to polish the assembled genome sequence.
 It is a bloom filter k-mer based approach that significantly reduces the running time.
 The raw Illumina data used for ntEdit can be downloaded [HERE].(https://datacommons.cyverse.org/browse/iplant/home/moontree1985/analyses/WGS)